- General Information

 - UW Equal Opportunity & Disability Services Statement

-In response to the COVID-19 health crisis, the Department of Earth and Space Sciences at the University of Washington is temporarily suspending the use of the Graduate Records Examinations (GRE) for all applications to our graduate programs for the Autumn 2021 admission cycle.
-Applications for Autumn 2021 will open in August 2020.
+The Department of Earth and Space Sciences at the University of Washington has suspended use of the Graduate Records Examinations (GRE) for all applications to our graduate programs as of July 2021.

 Review Applications (UW netID and MyGrad access required)